observatorium/api/README.md

     	The percentage of mutex contention events that are reported in the mutex profile. (default 10) -debug.name string
-    	A name to add as a prefix to log lines. (default "observatorium") -log.format string
+    	A name to add as a prefix to log lines. (default "observatorium") -internal.tracing.endpoint string
+    	The full URL of the trace collector.
+If it's not set, tracing will be disabled.
+  -internal.tracing.service-name string
+    	The service name to report to the tracing backend. (default "observatorium_api") -log.format string
     	The log format to use.
 Options: 'logfmt', 'json'. (default "logfmt") -log.level string